 Federal agencies and departments employ advisors, analysts, and other experts with master of public policy and leadership degrees.
 Political scientists with leadership skills understand how government functions and how it can work better for the public.
 They lead teams within their department or agency based on data and policy directives.

 The BLS found a median salary of $125,350 among political scientists in 2020.
 Practitioners employed by the federal government averaged $133,460 in the same year.
 This career path offers a lucrative and fulfilling path for public-minded professionals.

 Preparing for Government Positions at Pepperdine University

-The innovative degree offered by Pepperdine School of Public Policy sets graduates on the path to secure master of public policy and leadership jobs.
+The innovative degree offered by Pepperdine School of Public Policy sets graduates on the path to secure master of public policy jobs.
 The leadership-centered curriculum goes beyond the standard public administration degree focused on management skills.
 Program graduates are ready to improve policy and innovate the policymaking process.

 The Pepperdine School of Public Policy online Master of Public Policy and Leadership degree is built on core courses called Public Policy and Leadership Foundations.
 Candidates for this degree choose from three specializations—including Local Government Leadership and Innovation—to build off this core.
 The School of Public Policy at Pepperdine University challenges future government leaders with courses like:

 Collaboration, Conflict Resolution, and Negotiations in Public Policy

 Prudence in Public Leadership: Case Studies in Leadership and Decision Making from the Founders through Today

 Pepperdine School of Public Policy alumni work for government agencies like the U.S. Department of State and the Orange County Board of Supervisors.
 This track record and the school's national reputation make its online Master of Public Policy and Leadership a good investment for future leaders.
 U.S. News & World Report placed Pepperdine University among the nation’s best: